sjTaylor/dnSim/README.md

 [X]add in sp caps for lvl 80

-[partial]program in a conflict detection system (not enough sp, too low a level, etc)
+[CD,lvl]program in a conflict detection system (not enough sp, too low a level, etc)

-[ ]program in levels other than 80
+[X]program in levels other than 80

 [ ]impliment icons for skills